Right leg giving way, paralysis after only 2 minutes walking or standing

 Maigne's syndrome comes from the junction of the thoracic and lumbar spine.

-Right leg giving way, paralysis after only 2 minutes walking or standing is most likely a nerve condition, but the arterial blood supply to the leg should also be considered, particularly in smokers.
+- Right leg giving way, paralysis after only 2 minutes walking or standing

 I cannot walk more than two minutes - already at a halting pace with a limp - before snap pain strikes from the groin, down the back of the thigh, into the outer calf and into the arch of the foot and big toe.
 The pain takes my breath away, leaves my heart racing and makes me nauseous and will only go away after I return to lying down.